cgzirim/book-lend/README.md

 # Book Lend
-The Book Lend Application is a technical assessment built on a microservices architecture, aimed at streamlining the lending and management of books.
+The Book Lend Application is built on a microservices architecture, aimed at streamlining the lending and management of books.
 It utilizes RabbitMQ as a message broker to enable communication between the two services: [admin_api](https://github.com/cgzirim/book-lend/tree/main/admin_api) and [frontend_api](https://github.com/cgzirim/book-lend/tree/main/frontend_api).

 ## Installation and Running